nbren12/personal-website/content/post/calling-fortran-from-python.md

 end program call_python
 ```

 Looking at this code, we can see that it first imports the `iso_c_binding` intrinsic module defined in Fortran 2003 for interoperability with C. While we do not actually need to write any C code when using CFFI, CFFI generates interfaces which c-style binding.
-The next lines define an interface for a C-function `hello_world`, which could have been implemented in C, but which we will instead use python+CFFI for.
+The next lines define an interface for a C-function `hello_world`, which could have been implemented in C, but we will instead use python+CFFI.
 Finally, this function is called.

 To implement `hello_world` we build off of CFFI's notation and save the following code to `builder.py`.
 This script will be used to generate a dynamic library that we can link our Fortran program against: